 The village population @ Feb 2020 = approximately 654, with not so many elderly as one may presume.

 The village square is much photographed, especially the 17th century village pub, The White Lion and King Charles Cottage, the place where King Charles II is reputed to have stayed the night in 1651 after his flight from the battle of Worcester.

 - The Church of St John the Baptist, Broadwindsor, is situated in a commanding position in the centre of the village.
 It is probable there has been a Christian building on this site since Anglo-Saxon times.

 - The Comrades Hall is our village hall and one of our village’s main community hubs.
 Lots goes on here, from Brownies to Pilates, from short mat bowls to outreach Post Office sessions twice a week (Tuesday and Friday mornings), parties and a Community Film Club which shows movies every month and hosts regular visits from Artsreach entertainers.
 Obviously, at this time – many of these activities are not taking place due to the Government’s Covid-19 social isolation laws.
 (The link will open in a separate tab)

-- Our school, Broadwindsor CofE VC Primary School strives to offer the very best learning environment and to promote high levels of self-esteem and a lifelong love of learning.
+- Our lovely school, Broadwindsor CofE VC Primary School strives to offer the very best learning environment and to promote high levels of self-esteem and a lifelong love of learning.
 (The link will open in a separate tab)

 Outside the school gates, there are two big clothes banks so deposits (in carrier bags only please) can be made at any time.
 All of the clothes donated raise vital funds to help support the school.
 Thanks for all donations so far – keep them coming!